drand/drand/docs/SECURITY_MODEL.md

 There can be multiple ways of attacking the drand network during the randomness generation phase, each with different consequences.

 #### Front Running

-1. **Passive Adversary Scenario**
+1. Passive Adversary Scenario

     An attacker that is able to listen passively on the traffic between nodes (**if** TLS is not used - which is not a recommended setup) OR that is able to listen to plaintext traffic from the network of a threshold of nodes might be able to see a threshold number of partial beacons before any other honest nodes.

     Consequence: The attacker in such position is able to aggregate the final beacon of the current round before any other drand nodes.
 However, the advantage should as most as half of the RTT of the slowest of the link between the honest drand nodes.
 Drand end users should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.

-2. **Active Adversary Scenario**:
+2. Active Adversary Scenario

     Assuming the threshold is 50%+1, an adversary tries to "take down" N/2 drand nodes by either running a DoS on those, or block outgoing traffic from these drand nodes.

     Consequence: The adversary becomes the node that can decide whether to aggregate the final beacon of the current round or not, because the rest of the still alive nodes will send their partal beacons to the adversary but the adversary does not send its, effectively becoming the last "missing piece" to create the final beacon.
 The adversary has the choice to release now or later the final beacon and the adversary can already use the final beacon for the application while the rest of the network does not know it yet.

 #### DoS the drand network